fleetdm/fleet/articles/mdm-migration.md

 - In Fleet, you can configure the end user workflow using the Fleet UI, Fleet API, or Fleet's GitOps workflow.

-- After your configured the end user workflow, instruct your end users to select the Fleet icon in their menu bar, select **Migrate to Fleet** and follow the on-screen instructions to migrate to Fleet.
+- After you configure the end user workflow, instruct your end users to select the Fleet icon in their menu bar, select **Migrate to Fleet** and follow the on-screen instructions to migrate to Fleet.

 - Fleet UI:
 1. Select the avatar on the right side of the top navigation and select **Settings > Integrations > Mobile device management (MDM)**.